I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 He leaned in, brushed his lips against mine and whispered, “I’ll always love you, Kaia.
 Goodbye.”

 My eyes fixed on the sky as the clouds rolled, forming colossal, icy sea creatures.
 Dolphins, sea lions, otters, and orcas.
-A scene from a picture book my mother read to me when I was a child.
+A scene from a picture book my mother had read to me when I was a child.
 They swam toward me.
 Then, when their shapes were complete, they stopped.

 My heart beat once, and they shattered.